Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Statistical-computational critical values for higher-order tensors

-\end{thm} Theorem~\ref{thm:stats} demonstrates the impossibility of exact recovery of the assignment when $\gamma < -(K-1)$ in the high-dimensional regime $p\to \infty$ for fixed $r$.
-The proof is information-theoretical, and therefore the results apply to all statistical estimators, including but not limited to, maximum likelihood estimation (MLE)~\citep{wang2019multiway} and trace maximization~\citep{ghoshdastidar2017uniform}.
-As we will show in Section~\ref{sec:alg}, the SNR threshold $-(K-1)$ is also a minimax upper bound, because MLE achieves exact recovery when $\gamma > -(K-1)$.
-Hence, the boundary $\gamma_{\text{stat}} \coloneqq -(K-1)$ is the critical value for statistical performance of dTBM.
+The proofs for the two parts in Theorem~\ref{thm:stats} are in the Appendix B, Section~\ref{sec:statprove1} and Section~\ref{sec:statprove2}, respectively.
+The first part of Theorem~\ref{thm:stats} demonstrates impossibility of exact recovery whenever the core tensor $\tS$ satisfies SNR condition~\eqref{eq:gamma} with exponent $\gamma < -(K-1)$.
+The proof is information-theoretical, and therefore the results apply to all statistical estimators, including but not limited to MLE and trace maximization~\citep{ghoshdastidar2017uniform}.
+The minimax bound~\eqref{eq:minminmax} indicates the worst case impossibility for a particular core tensor $\tS$ with signal exponent $\gamma < -(K-1)$; i.e., under the assumptions of Theorem~\ref{thm:stats}, when $\gamma < -(K-1)$, we have

+Such worst case impossibility is studied in related works \citep{han2022exact, gao2018community} while our lower bound~\eqref{eq:minminmax} provides a stronger impossibility statement for arbitrary core tensors with weak signals.
+The second part of Theorem~\ref{thm:stats} shows the exact recovery of MLE when $\gamma>-(K-1)+c_0$ for an arbitrary constant $c_0>0$.
+Combining the impossibility and achievability results, we conclude that the boundary $\gamma_{\text{stat}} \coloneqq -(K-1)$ is the critical value for statistical performance of dTBM with respect to our SNR.